opera, kitchen tools, and departures

 On Thursday, I had an exit interview, where I received a pamphlet called "Managing Job Loss Transitions."
 Brilliant excerpts include:

-"Remember you are experiencing normal reactions, just like
+"Remember you are experiencing normal reactions, just likewell.
+I wish someone had told me this earlier.

 others under similar stress.
 You are not going 'crazy' or having a 'nervous